Banks vie for fees as Nordic deal scene ignites

 The Nordics' share in European M&A activity jumped to 13 percent in the first quarter of this year compared with eight percent for the same period in 2013, Thomson Reuters data shows, putting it second only to France.

-Highlights from recent months include Swedish steelmaker SSAB's (SSABa.ST) $1.6 billion purchase of Finland's Rautaruukki, a $5 billion bid attempt by Britain's Weir (WEIR.L) for Finnish rival Metso <MEO1V.HE and U.S. Mylan Inc's (MYL.O) bid to buy Swedish drug maker Meda MEDAa.ST.
+Highlights from recent months include Swedish steelmaker SSAB's $1.6 billion purchase of Finland's Rautaruukki, a $5 billion bid attempt by Britain's Weir for Finnish rival Metso < and U.S. Mylan Inc's bid to buy Swedish drug maker Meda.

 Bankers say buoyant equity markets, solid economies and returning corporate confidence will drive business further.

-If it comes off, Volkswagen's VOWG_p.PE $9.1 billion offer for truckmaker Scania SCVb.ST would be the biggest acquisition of a Nordic firm in nearly a decade.
+If it comes off, Volkswagen's $9.1 billion offer for truckmaker Scania would be the biggest acquisition of a Nordic firm in nearly a decade.

-The deal has become a sort of who's who in Nordic dealmaking: Morgan Stanley and Deutsche Bank are advising Scania while Volkswagen has Goldman Sachs, Rothschild, Citigroup, SEB and Nordea, which von Koskull said was a testament to its relevance.
+The deal has become a sort of who's who in Nordic dealmaking: Morgan Stanley and Deutsche Bank are advising Volkswagen while Scania has Goldman Sachs, Rothschild, Citigroup, SEB and Nordea, which von Koskull said was a testament to its relevance.

 In 2008, Danske Bank ranked No 1, SEB No. 2 and JP Morgan No 3.
 Goldman Sachs was 17th and Nordea 14th.